Shigshwa/Sum17Final/README.md

 Pressing 2 will allow you to post a status.
 Enter anything, and it will be logged into your profile.

 Pressing 3 will allow you to view a person's profile, and their posts.
 In addition, you can also use the image viewer to view a person's images.
+You can also view your own profile and the things you type in.
+Just type "you" as the person.

 Pressing 4 will allow you to manage your friends list.